helenahartmann/awesome-PhD/README.md

 - [CREDIT AUTHOR STATEMENT](https://www.elsevier.com/authors/policies-and-guidelines/credit-author-statement): Use the CRedit Author Statement by Brandt et al. (2015, Learned Publishing) to report each author’s proper contribution to a manuscript.
 - [TENZING](https://rollercoaster.shinyapps.io/tenzing/): Use the Tenzing ShinyApp for quickly and easily documenting contributorship.

+### Design

+- [SAMPLE SIZE JUSTIFICATION](https://psyarxiv.com/9d3yf/).
+If you need help justifying your sample size, use this [Shiny app](https://shiny.ieis.tue.nl/sample_size_justification/) from [Daniel Lakens](https://daniellakens.blogspot.com/).
+- [KAPODI STIMULI DATABASE](https://airtable.com/shrnVoUZrwu6riP9b/tbljKUnVvikhzaNvF/viwlo7OvlHBG2q88P?blocks=hide).
+A huge database of every emotional stimuli you can think of and may want to use in your experiments.

+### Events

+- [OPEN RESEARCH CALENDAR](https://openresearchcalendar.org/calendar/): Keep up with all events related to open scholarship with this handy calendar.
+You can also follow them on Twitter [here](https://twitter.com/OpenResearchCal).
+- [RIOT SCIENCE CLUB](http://riotscience.co.uk/): The RIOT Science Club is organizing amazing events related to open scholarship.
+Also visit their [Youtube channel](https://www.youtube.com/c/RIOTScienceClub) for all the recorded talks.
+- [REPRODUCIBILITEA](https://reproducibilitea.org/): Want to discuss the latest papers related to open scholarship?
+Have a look whether there already is a Reproducibilitea journal club at your institution, and if not, create one of your own!

 ### Literature

 - [CODA](https://cooperationdatabank.org/): Use Coda, a machine-readable history of cooperation research, to search, select and visualize studies for on-demand meta-analysis.